-2. Mr.Pakorn Malakul Na Ayudhya, Chairman of Interlink Telecom Public Company Limited or ITEL along with Dr.Nuttanai Anuntarumporn, CEO and the board of directors held the 2023 general shareholder meeting in hybrid format (physical meeting and electronic meeting) at the Grand Suvarnabhumi Meeting Room, 7th Floor, Interlink Building, Ratchadaphisek Road, where shareholders approve dividends at the rate of 0.0635 baht per share, marking XD with the date of 10 May 2023 and for dividend payment to occur on 26 May 2023.
+2. Mr. Pakorn Malakul Na Ayudhya, Chairman of Interlink Telecom Public Company Limited (ITEL), along with Dr. Nattanai Anuntarumporn, Chief Executive Officer, and the board of directors hosted the 2024 Annual General Meeting of Shareholders in a hybrid format at the Grand Suvarnabhumi Conference Room, 7th Floor, Interlink Building.
+The meeting approved all agenda items, including the resolution to pay dividends at the rate of 0.0696 Baht per share, amounting to no more than 96.67 million Baht.
+The XD sign will be posted on May 7, 2024 and dividend payments scheduled for May 23, 2024.